test-prof/mock-suey/README.md

 ### Using with Sorbet

-To use MockSuey with Sorbet, configure it as follows:
+To use Mock Suey with Sorbet, configure it as follows:

 ```ruby
 MockSuey.configure do |config|